-One of the best ways to drive engagement at your school is separating the student body into Teams or Houses.
+One of the best ways to drive engagement at your school is by separating the student body into Teams or Houses.
 Minga’s personal favorite way to do this is through grades but it is also fun and effective if you separate the students randomly and grant them team names or themes.

 Assuming each person can earn points at school for attending events and participating in activities, separating students by grade can create an extremely healthy incentive for students to gather and attend more events.
 This will help create a group bond and sense of community at your school, as well as help spike involvement through the roof.